cptnflump/nvim/README.md

 then run

 brew install neovim

 brew install tree-sitter

 brew install ripgrep

 brew install universal-ctags

 brew install font-hack-nerd-font

 then run

 gem install debug

-gem install solargraph
+gem install solargraph -- THIS MIGHT NOT BE NEEDED?

-gem install solargraph-rails
+gem install solargraph-rails -- THIS MIGHT NOT BE NEEDED?

-gem install rubocop -- THIS MIGHT NOT BE NEEDED? gem install rubocop-rails -- THIS MIGHT NOT BE NEEDED? gem install ruby-lsp
+gem install rubocop -- THIS MIGHT NOT BE NEEDED?

+gem install rubocop-rails -- THIS MIGHT NOT BE NEEDED?

+gem install ruby-lsp -- THIS MIGHT NOT BE NEEDED?

 then run